dstnbrkr/componentkit/_docs/introducing-datasources.md

 ---
-title: Introducing the datasources
+title: Data Sources
 layout: docs
 permalink: /docs/introducing-datasources.html
 ---

-ComponentKit really shines through when used along with a `UICollectionView` and a `UITableView` :
+ComponentKit really shines when used along with `UICollectionView`:

 - Who hasn't had bugs with cell reuse ?
 In ComponentKit, the declarative nature of a Component makes it so you don't have to worry about reuse anymore!
 [Adam Ernst's article in objc.io](http://www.objc.io/issue-22/facebook.html) explains in great length how we achieve **automatic reuse and reconfiguration** with ComponentKit.
 - **ComponentKit addresses common scroll performance issues holistically**.
 Putting cells on screen is usually very performance sensitive, cells are dequeued while scrolling happening so any frame drop will immediately visible.
 Automatic and optimized reuse is already great for performance.
 But also, because generating a component and laying it out is just a **succession of pure functions working with immutable data** it can be very **easily moved to the background**.
 The provided datasources will use this characteristic to only spend a minimal amount of time in the main thread.
 No more stutters due to complex hierarchies or expensive text layout.

-ComponentKit comes with standard datasources that can power your `UICollectionView(s)` or `UITableView(s)`.
+ComponentKit comes with standard datasources that can power your `UICollectionView`.

 ### CKComponentDataSource